Selected departures May to September 2017

 The city was founded by an emperor and was home to Catherine the Great and the Romanovs.
 Subsequently the Revolution radically changed the course of 20th century world history and then came a change of name to Leningrad; the arrival of Stalin the Second World War’s brutal three year siege followed by the ‘Cold War’.
 Recently it has been time for two more St Petersburgers to take centre stage: Boris Yeltsin and Vladimir Putin.
 Today St Petersburg has emerged wonderfully from this turbulent past, reclaiming its rightful place amongst the world’s most beautiful and fascinating cities.

-The price includes six night bed and breakfast accommodation in four star hotels, return flights, airport departure taxes, return transfers, all tours and entrance fees as mentioned, guided visits of Moscow & St Petersburg, guided tour of the Kremlin including entrance into the Armoury museum, guided tour of Moscow Metro, second class high speed Sapsan train from Moscow to St Petersburg with reserved seat, entrance to Hermitage museum, entrance to Peterhof, services of a Riviera Tour manager.
+The price includes six night bed and breakfast accommodation in four star hotels, return flights, airport departure taxes, return transfers, all tours and entrance fees as mentioned, guided visits of Moscow & St Petersburg, guided tour of the Kremlin including entrance into the Armoury museum, guided tour of Moscow Metro, visit to the Moscow Voska Museum, second class high speed Sapsan train from Moscow to St Petersburg with reserved seat, entrance to Hermitage museum, entrance to Peterhof, services of a Riviera Tour manager.

 Application forms must initially be completed electronically at http://ru.vfsglobal.co.uk then printed and be signed by the applicants.
 All applications for UK citizens must then be made in person at the Application Centres in London, Manchester or Edinburgh in order for biometric data (fingerprints - a simple process taking 5 - 10 minutes) to be collected.
 In order to apply for a visa, applicants will require an invitation letter from each hotel which will be sent from us approximately four to six weeks prior to departure.